dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1124: Globalization is not a zero-sum game; it's beneficial for all.
+### T1124: Globalization isn’t a zero-sum game; gains need not at others' expense.

 |Support|
 |---|